 Costume & Running Wardrobe

-The Costume department is made up of several departments which offer placements: Ladies Making, Running Wardrobe, Dye Shop and Buying Department.
+The Costume department is made up of several departments which offer placements: Ladies Making, Running Wardrobe and Buying Department.
 Applicants should identify the discipline they would prefer to work in.
 As the nature of costume work is constantly varied, no guarantees can be given as to specific techniques or skills you will encounter at the time of the placement, but successful candidates will be able to gain an accurate view and experience a busy working Costume department.
-Applicants should be on year two or three of a relevant costume course or have equivalent experience; placements last up to two weeks.
-Placement opportunities with this department are now fully booked until December 2017.
+Applicants should be on year two or three of a relevant costume course or have graduated in the last 12 months; placements generally last up to two weeks.

 The Production department oversees the production management of all the shows at the National Theatre.
-Production placements last between 8-10 weeks to allow candidates the opportunity to experience the whole production process from start to finish.
-Please note that a Production Management placement at the NT does not offer any Producing experience.
+Production placements last between 2-4 weeks to allow candidates the opportunity to experience the whole production process from start to finish.
 Applicants must be able to demonstrate a strong understanding of technical theatre and demonstrate an enthusiastic and proactive attitude.
 Successful candidates are usually on year two or three of a relevant degree course or have equivalent experience.

 Placements in the Props department last one to two weeks.
 Opportunities are offered in Prop Making and Prop Buying.
-Applicants for Prop Making placements should have demonstrable craft experience and pictures of previous work; applicants for Prop Buying should have some experience in either stage management or prop sourcing.
-Placement opportunities with this department are now fully booked until June 2017.
+Applicants for Prop Making placements should have demonstrable craft experience and include pictures of previous work in their application; applicants for Prop Buying should have some experience in either stage management or prop sourcing.